 If you’ve ever had a cook get interrupted by an auger jam or a temperature spike because your pellets were inconsistent, you’ll understand why this section matters more than the flavor charts everyone skips straight to.
 Good hardware still needs good fuel behind it.

-I actually ran a rough side-by-side one weekend just to satisfy my own curiosity — dumped a full hopper of a budget brand and cooked a pork butt, then repeated the exact same cook a week later with Traeger Signature Blend.
+I actually ran a rough side-by-side one weekend just to satisfy my own curiosity — dumped a full hoper of a budget brand and cooked a pork butt, then repeated the exact same cook a week later with Traeger Signature Blend.
 Same grill, same weather, same rub.
 The budget bag needed two hopper refills and produced noticeably more ash buildup by hour six, to the point where I had to pause and clear the firepot mid-cook to keep airflow steady.
 The Traeger bag ran the full cook without intervention and left a fraction of the ash behind.
 That’s not a scientific study, but it’s the kind of real-world difference that convinces a guy to keep paying a little more.

 I tested five pellets across a full range of cooks.
 These are the ones that actually earn a spot in your pellet storage bin.